jbarragan-OCR/jbarragan-OCR/README.md

 - 👋 Hi, I’m @jbarragan-OCR
-- 👀 I’m interested in love and mathematics
+- 👀 I’m interested in peace, love and mathematics
 - 🌱 I’m currently learning the Chopin's Waltz in A minor
 - 💞️ I’m looking to collaborate on a big heist to stole the Veermer's Astronomer from the Louvre
 - 📫 How to reach me? you already do, otherwise drop me an email.